The computational complexity of knot genus in a fixed 3-manifold: Preliminaries

 \subsection{Thurston norm}

 Let $M$ be any compact orientable 3-manifold.
 Thurston \cite{thurston1986norm} defined a semi-norm on the second homology group $H_2(M , \partial M ; \mathbb{R})$.
-This norm generalises the notion of knot genus, and for any homology class measures the minimum `complexity' between all properly embedded orientable surfaces representing that homology class.
-More precisely, for any properly embedded connected orientable surface $S$, define
+This norm generalises the notion of knot genus, and for any homology class measures the minimum `complexity' between all properly embedded oriented surfaces representing that homology class.
+More precisely, for any integral homology class $a \in H_2(M , \partial M ; \mathbb{R})$ define the \emph{Thurston norm} of $a$, $x(a)$, as